-“Show me my heat map” had a 20% higher CTR.
+“Show me my heat map” had a 20 percent higher CTR.
 My takeaway was that calls to action that were the next obvious action of the conversion funnel were more likely to convert.

 And after years of continual testing, “Show me my heat map” is still the number one call to action on that site:

-So should you implement a call to action that prompts the next logical action?
+So should you implement a call to action that prompts the next logical step?
 Yes.

 7. Keep your button copy short